|When Do I Have to Tell My Landlord If I'm Not Going to Renew My Lease?||

 The following question was submitted to John Roska, an attorney/writer whose weekly newspaper column, "Q&A: The Law," runs in the St. Louis Post-Dispatch (Illinois Edition) and the Champaign News Gazette.

-How much notice do I have to give my landlord if I’m not going to renew my lease?
+I might not renew my lease.
+How much notice do I have to give my landlord?
 My current lease is up in 3 months.
-I’m looking for something cheaper, but if that doesn’t work out, I’d go ahead and renew for another year.
+I’m looking for something cheaper, but if that doesn’t work out, I’d renew for another year.
 How long can I wait before letting my landlord know one way or the other?

 If a lease doesn’t automatically renew, your right to live in the apartment expires when the lease ends.
 It is implied in most leases that you will simply move out when the lease is up.
 You can try to renew your lease before it expires.
 But if you don’t, you can just move out.

-If you don’t move out and your lease has ended, you’re what the law calls a “holdover” tenant.
+If you don’t move out and your lease has ended, you’re a “holdover” tenant.
 That’s risky because you are at the landlord’s mercy.
 They can choose to either let you stay or evict you.
 If the landlord lets you stay, they can also choose the term of your new lease.
-It might be for the same term of the old lease, or just month-to-month.
+It could be for the same term of the old lease.
+It could be just month-to-month.
 It is entirely up to the landlord.

 So if you are not renewing your lease and your lease does not say anything about giving notice to your landlord, you do not have to tell your landlord anything.
 You can just move out.
 However, in order to avoid problems, you should try to give your landlord at least 30 days notice before the lease expires if you are not renewing.